Lids and Handles

 Cooking with Cast Iron Cookware

 - Never leave cookware unattended when cooking.
-An unattended pot / pan can cause the product to get extremely hot, which can cause personal injury.
+An unattended pot / pan can cause the product to get extremely hot, which can

 - Never leave an empty pot / pan on the cook top, and never let it boil dry.
-This can quickly lead to irreversible damage to the base of the pot / pan or personal injury.
+This can quickly lead to irreversible damage to the

 - When adjusting the burner flame, be sure to not let the flame extend along the walls of your pot / pan.